ghhzshivam/Project-Customer-Retention-Modeling-and-Retention-/README.md

     Churn             : The status of the customer churn (Yes, No)

  Recommendations
-         Based on the modelling I find out some problems so to takle them the following recommendations:
+         Based on the modeling I find out some problems so to tackle them the following recommendations:
          Device Protection with Online Services
-         Convert customer to DSL if they are facing challenges with Fiber Optics Offer discounts on Yearly contracts
+         Convert customers to DSL if they are facing challenges with Fiber Optics Offer discounts on Yearly contracts